malva-ot/nomo/nomo-id-structures.md

 All values have a type: string, tuple, map, null, reference, or QRN.
 The possible values of each type are strictly non-overlapping.
 As described in [6: Tuple](#64-equivalence-to-name-concept), names are in fact a special case of tuples, so names are also valid values with type tuple.

-Two values are the same if and only if they are composed from the same or compatible glyph sets, they have the same type (with limited exceptions noted immediately below), and the constituent parts of the value are also the same according the rules in this specification:
+Two values are the same if and only if they have the same type (with limited exceptions noted immediately below), and the constituent parts of the value are also the same according the rules in this specification:

   - [3.3 String: Comparison](#33-comparison)
   - [6.3 Tuple: Comparison](#63-comparison)